sequenceiq/blog/source/_posts/2014-03-08-data-cleaning-with-mapreduce-and-morphline.markdown

 ```
 Notice that the compile method takes an important parameter called finalChild which is in our example the `RecordEmitter`.
 The returned command will feed records into finalChild which means if this parameter is not provided a DropRecord command will
 be assigned automatically.
-In Apache Flume they created a Collector command to not to lose any transformed record.
+In Apache Flume there is a Collector command to avoid loosing any transformed record.
-The only thing left is to outbox the processed record and write the result to hdfs.
+The only thing left is to outbox the processed record and write the results to HDFS.
 The RecordEmitter will serve this purpose:
 ```java
 @Override
 public boolean process(Record record) {